A Framework for the Construction of Generative Models for Mesoscale Structure in Multilayer Networks: A generative model for temporal networks

-Let $\vec{c}^{\alpha}$ denote the vector of expected induced community sizes in layer $\alpha$ (i.e., $c^{\alpha}_s = n p^{\alpha}_s$), and suppose that the probabilities $\vec{p}^{\alpha}$ are the same in each layer (i.e., $\vec{p}^{\alpha} = \vec{p}$ for all $\alpha$).
-The expected number of community labels is then the same for each layer, and the expected number of nodes with community label $s$ is also the same in each layer and is given by $c^{\alpha}_s$.
-This choice produces a temporal network in which nodes change community labels across layers in a way that preserves both the expected number of induced communities in a layer and the expected size of induced communities in a layer.
+Let $\vec{c}^{\alpha}$ denote the vector of expected induced \mesostructure{} sizes in layer $\alpha$ (i.e., $c^{\alpha}_s = n p^{\alpha}_s$), and suppose that the probabilities $\vec{p}^{\alpha}$ are the same in each layer (i.e., $\vec{p}^{\alpha} = \vec{p}$ for all $\alpha$).
+The expected number of \mesostructure{} labels is then the same for each layer, and the expected number of nodes with \mesostructure{} label $s$ is also the same in each layer and is given by $c^{\alpha}_s$.
+This choice produces a temporal network in which nodes change \mesostructure{} labels across layers in a way that preserves both the expected number of induced \mesostructure{}s in a layer and the expected sizes of induced \mesostructure{}s in a layer.

-Now suppose that one chooses the $\vec{p}^\alpha$ values such that their supports are nonoverlapping (i.e., $\set{G}^{\alpha}\cap \set{G}^{\beta} = \varnothing$ for all $\alpha\neq \beta$).
-At each iteration of Step C in~Algorithm~\ref{alg:temporalbenchmark}, an existing community label can then only lose members; and with probability $1-p^n$, at least one new label will appear in every subsequent layer.
-For this case, one expects that $p c^{\alpha}_s$ members of community $s$ in layer $\alpha$ to remain in community $s$ in layer $\alpha+1$ and that $(1-p) c^{\alpha}_s$ members of community $s$ in layer $\alpha$ are assigned to new communities (because labels are nonoverlapping) in layer $\alpha+1$.
-This choice thus produces multilayer partitions in which the expected number of new community labels per layer is nonzero (unless $p=1$) and the expected size of a given induced community decreases in time.
+Now suppose that we choose the $\vec{p}^\alpha$ values such that their supports do not overlap (i.e., $\set{G}^{\alpha}\cap \set{G}^{\beta} = \varnothing$ for all $\alpha\neq \beta$).
+At each Step C in \cref{alg:temporalbenchmark}, an existing \mesostructure{} label can then only lose members; and with probability $1-p^n$, at least one new label will appear in each subsequent layer.
+For this case, one expects $p c^{\alpha}_s$ members of \mesostructure{} $s$ in layer $\alpha$ to remain in \mesostructure{} $s$ in layer $\alpha+1$ and $(1-p) c^{\alpha}_s$ members of \mesostructure{} $s$ in layer $\alpha$ to be assigned to new \mesostructure{}s (because labels are nonoverlapping) in layer $\alpha+1$.
+This choice thus produces multilayer partitions in which the expected number of new \mesostructure{} labels per layer is nonzero (unless $p=1$) and the expected size of a given induced \mesostructure{} decreases in time.